joelouthan/theologic.us/content/posts/4-family-devos-luke/2020-06-18-family-devos-luke.md

 ---
-title: 'Luke 4:14–37 The Word of the Lord'
+title: 'Luke 4:14–37 The Word of the Lord (Series)'
 author: Joseph Louthan
 type: post
 publishDate: 2020-06-18